aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/merge-table-cells/_index.md

 The code below will merge the table cells in the specified range, starting at the given cell and ending at the end cell.
 In this case, the range can span multiple rows or columns:

-{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "merge-cells.cs" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-MergeCellsInARange-mergeCells.java" >}}

 The following code example shows how to merge a range of cells between two specified cells:

-{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "merge-cell-range.cs" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-MergeCellsInARange-MergeCellsInARange.java" >}}

-{{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).

-{{% /alert %}}

-Depending on the version of the .NET Framework you are using, you may want to refine this method by turning it into an extension method.
-In this case, you can call this method directly on a cell to merge a range of cells, such as `cell1.Merge(cell2)`.

 ## Vertical and Horizontal Merged Cells in HTML Table